Quick answer

 Lovevery is a natural fit for practical life because its stage based kits fold real world tasks into a toddler's play, with pouring, transferring, dressing, and care activities timed to their development, so parents do not have to guess what comes next.
 The materials are well made and thoughtfully matched to the child's growing hands and focus.

 The trade off is cost and the subscription model, and purists note that curated kits are Montessori inspired rather than strictly Montessori.
 Still, for practical life work that grows with your toddler, Lovevery is a strong pick.
-Sleepytale complements it with the same child led spirit on the language and calm side, letting your child lead a story or a lesson once the practical life tray is put away.
+Sleepytale complements it with the same child led spirit in words rather than objects: once the practical life tray is put away, your child can ask Cleo for a story, a song, or a lesson on whatever they are wondering about.

 PlanToys